Reimagining the City: Urban Placemaking for Cultural Transformation with Mark Lakeman

 In the afternoon, participants will workshop how to design commons, engage stakeholders, and implement public placemaking projects by applying strategies, ideas, and principles from the morning’s presentations.

-There will be a group of people choosing to workshop the lot that hosts the downtown Santa Cruz Farmers’ Market, building upon the discussion that will take place the night before during a public event on this topic with Mark.
-What is the highest and best use of the parking lot where the farmers’ market is held?
+There will be a group of people choosing to workshop the idea of creating downtown commons in Santa Cruz, building upon the discussion that will take place the night before during a public event on this topic with Mark.
+What is the highest and best use of the parking lots in downtown Santa Cruz that are slated for redevelopment in the coming years?

 Additionally, participants may bring a project from their own community to workshop in the afternoon.
 If that is the case it is highly encouraged to sign up with other members of your community.